kaogeek/line-fact-check/README.md

 ## Cheat sheet 1: using NixOS container to build Docker images on macOS

-We can easily build Docker images from any Git commits in our repository.
+The simplest way to run this project via Nix is by referencing the remote GitHub repository.
 We do this by running a NixOS container (with mounted volume).

 We then use Nix inside that to build our image within the container.
-We finish off by copying the result
+We finish off by copying the result to host machine filesystem, mounted at /workspace within the container

 ```sh
 docker run --rm -v $(pwd):/workspace nixos/nix:latest sh -c \